-Intel Macs: Turn off the Mac.
-Hold down Command+R and turn on the Mac, and keeping holding down those keys.
+- Intel Macs: Turn off the Mac.
+Hold down Command+R and turn on the Mac, and keep holding down those keys.

 After performing the boot procedure above, the Mac will ask for a password, and after you enter it, you’ll see a window with four options.
 Click Disk Utility, which will launch the Disk Utility app.
 Now follow these instructions to repair your startup disk.

 - Press Command+2 to Show All Devices.
 The left column shows all the storage devices connected to your Mac, starting with the startup device.
 Underneath each device submenus for each volume the device has.

 - Select the last volume that appears for the startup device.
 Then click the First Aid button at the top.
 You’ll need to confirm the task by clicking Run in the pop-up that appears.
 You’ll also need to enter a password.